 SPED 610 Program Planning in Special Education (3)

 3. Culminating Experience (3 units)

-**If a student needs an additional semester to complete his or her thesis/project, he or she will need to enroll in EPC 698C for an additional semester.
+**If students need an additional semester to complete their thesis/project, they will need to enroll in EPC 698C for an additional semester.

 Education (ED) 1218